Skills Development Levies and the submission of your Workplace Skills Plan (WSP) and Annual Training Report (ATR)

 To whom are Levies payable?

-Skills Development Levies are paid by companies to SARS.
-SARS fulfills the role of a collecting agency for the SETAs.
+Skills Development Levies are paid to SARS, which acts as the collecting agent for the SETAs.

 How is Skills Development Levy Calculated?